Federal judge delays first federal execution in 17 years

 The Justice Department said it would appeal the decision, which also impacts two other executions scheduled for later this week.

-On Sunday, a federal appeals court overturned a lower court decision halting the execution because family members of Lee’s victims said they were concerned about traveling to watch it amid the coronavirus pandemic.
+On Sunday, a federal appeals court overturned a lower court decision halting the execution because family members of Lee’s victims said they were concerned about traveling to watch it amid the coronavirus pandemic.-

+Shawn Nolan, an attorney for one of the death row inmates, praised the decision, accusing the Trump administration of rushing the executions while outstanding questions remain about the drugs used.

+“The district court’s injunction ensures that the courts will have the opportunity to carefully address those issues.
+Given that these executions threaten to become COVID-19 super-spreader events, the injunction will also protect the lives and health of the correctional staff, victim family members, spiritual advisors, attorneys, and others who must witness the executions,” he said in a statement.

 Sign up for Daily Newsletters